communikein/dne-stealthwatch-mission/use-cases/README.md

-# What is the use case?
+# Detect, notify and create a Host Group containing all the IP addresses generating High Traffic

+# Tell me more
 The use case is quite simple, based on the config files, this script automatically logs in to the targeted Secure Network Analytics SMC and looks for all the IP addresses that in the last hour (parameter that can be modified in the configs), either as source or as target, generated an abnourmally high total traffic.
 As continuing inbound or outbound traffic (or a mix of the two), is generally a sign of anomalous behavior, the script creates a TAG (host group) to which it adds the source IP addresses, of the inside hosts, that were part of such events.
 Once the TAG is created, further analysis can be performed.